 Treger went on to co-found Active Value Advisors Ltd. to invest in undervalued, predominantly U.K.-listed companies, where he advised on more than $900 million of funds over a 12-year period.
-Along the way, he co-founded Audley Capital Advisors LLP, an investment advisory firm, managing value-oriented, special situations investment strategies through hedge fund and co-investment vehicles with a principal focus on the natural resources sector.
+Along the way, he co-founded Audley Capital Advisors LLP, an investment advisory firm, managing value-oriented, special situations investment strategies through hedge fund and co-investment vehicles, with a focus on the natural resources sector.

 “What I inherited was a portfolio built largely around coking coal, some iron ore, some uranium, a bit of copper and a bit of gold and silver,” Treger explains in a telephone interview from his office in London.
-“When I looked at it I figured that it’s probably more difficult for us to compete with the Royal Golds and the Silver Wheatons, which are much bigger and have higher rates and lower yields and are able to outbid us.”
+“When I looked at it I figured that it’s probably more difficult for us to compete with the Royal Golds and the Silver Wheatons, which are much bigger and have higher rates and lower yields, and are able to outbid us.”

 While Treger says that doesn’t mean Anglo Pacific will never again invest in gold and silver royalties, he stresses that they “would have to be exceptional for us to do so.”
-He also points out that gold and silver represent just 12% of the mining sector by value, while coal represents about 50%, iron ore 20%, and copper 10%, and emphasizes that the bulk and base metal sector is currently undersupplied by royalty companies.
+He also points out that gold and silver represent just 12% of the mining sector by value, while coal represents 50%, iron ore 20% and copper 10%, and emphasizes that the bulk and base metal sector is undersupplied by royalty companies.

-The Maracás mine is expected to start production in July or August of this year and Glencore International (LSE: GLEN) has already signed an off-take agreement for all of the vanadium produced at the mine in its first six years of production.
-Average annual production is forecast to be about 25.1 million lbs (11,400 tonnes) of vanadium-oxide equivalent over a mine life of 29 years.
-According to Largo, Maracás is the highest grade undeveloped vanadium deposit in the world and the deposit contains measured and indicated resources of 24.6 million tonnes grading 1.11% vanadium oxide with inferred resources of 30.4 million tonnes averaging 0.83% vanadium oxide.
+The Maracas mine is expected to start production before September, and Glencore Xstrata (LSE: GLEN) has already signed an off-take agreement for all of the vanadium produced at the mine in its first six years of production.
+Average annual production is forecast to be 25.1 million lb.
+(11,400 tonnes) of vanadium-oxide equivalent over a 29-year mine life.
+According to Largo, Maracas is the highest-grade undeveloped vanadium deposit in the world, and the deposit contains measured and indicated resources of 24.6 million tonnes grading 1.11% vanadium oxide, with inferred resources of 30.4 million tonnes averaging 0.83% vanadium oxide.

 Treger notes that his plans for the company also involve doing as many royalty deals as he can in the next few years to take advantage of the downturn in the mining sector and the difficulty many companies face raising funds.

 “We think there’s a window of a couple of years during which there is limited financing and opportunities to fund companies and get good returns, so we will try to do as much as we can during that window,” he says.
-“But obviously we’re not blind to quality considerations and they need to fulfill our criteria as well.”
-In addition to being close to or in production, he explains, they must be high-quality assets with good margins in good jurisdictions that have long mine lives and where there is upside in terms of exploration opportunities.
+“But obviously we’re not blind to quality considerations, and they need to fulfill our criteria as well.”
+In addition to being close to or in production, he explains, they must be high-quality assets with good margins in good jurisdictions that have long mine lives, and where there is upside in terms of exploration opportunities.

 © 1915 - 2014 The Northern Miner.
 All Rights Reserved.